Table of Contents

 Top COO Dashboard & KPIs For Powerful Reports

-As we already mentioned, COO’s have to cover several tasks in different areas of a business.
-For this reason, having specific dashboards armed with professional COO KPIs is fundamental to ensure all areas are being managed correctly.
-To put this into perspective, here we will present you with 4 dashboard examples and their most relevant COO metrics for 3 core areas on a chief operating officer’s job: logistics, finances, and employees.
+As we already mentioned, COOs have to cover several tasks in different areas of a business.
+For this reason, having specific dashboards armed with professional operations indicators is fundamental to ensuring all areas are being managed correctly.
+To put this into perspective, here we will present you with seven dashboard examples and their most relevant COO metrics for three core areas of a chief operating officer’s job: logistics, finances, and employees.

 **click to enlarge**

-In the example above, we can see KPIs in logistics that are crucial in sustainable transportation management and will help C-level management to know how well the deliveries and overall transportation works.
+In the example above, we have KPIs in logistics that are crucial in sustainable transportation management and will help C-level management to know how well the deliveries and overall transportation work.

 - Delivery Time

-The delivery time is one of the important COO KPIs to track in the transportation area of logistics as it allows you to understand if your deliveries are being handled correctly.
-This metric takes the average delivery time of all orders and it is calculated from the moment the order is ready to be shipped to the time it is actually delivered.
-COOs can benefit from this KPI as it enables them to create narrow shipping strategies that will result in a better service for clients.
+Delivery time is an important operation metric to track in the transportation area of logistics as it allows you to understand if your deliveries are being handled correctly.
+This metric takes the average delivery time of all orders, and it is calculated from the moment the order is ready to be shipped to the time it is actually delivered.
+Operating officers can benefit from this KPI as it enables them to create narrow shipping strategies that will result in better service for clients.

 - Transportation Costs

-This next COO KPI aims to monitor all the costs related to transportation in a logistics warehouse.
+This next KPI aims to monitor all the costs related to transportation in a logistics warehouse.
 The goal for a chief operating officer here would be to keep costs at a minimum while maintaining a high-quality service.
-For this purpose, this metric divides the expenses into different categories, this way you can understand if a specific stage is costing more than it should and find ways to optimize it.
+For this purpose, this metric divides the expenses into different categories.
+This way, you can understand if a specific stage is costing more than it should and find ways to optimize it.

-The finances of a business are also an important area in which COO’s need to focus.
+The finances of a business are also an important area on which COOs need to focus.
 Here the operating officer works hand in hand with the CEO and CFO to ensure that the company’s financial health is at its best.
-For this purpose, the COO dashboard below is the perfect tool as it gives a clear picture of all the relevant KPIs needed to ensure stable and proactive operational management in aspects such as liquidity, invoicing, and budgeting.
+For this purpose, the dashboard below is the perfect tool as it gives a clear picture of all the relevant indicators needed to ensure stable and proactive operations management in aspects such as liquidity, invoicing, and budgeting.

 **click to enlarge**

-Going a bit more in detail into this COO financial dashboard, we first get an overview of the current working capital which is basically displaying the total amount of dollars you get after subtracting your current assets from your current liabilities.
-Next, we get the cash conversion cycle (CCC) for the last 3 years, this graph aims to monitor how efficient the company has been in converting its investments, inventory, and other resources into cash.
-In this case, we can see that the CCC has been constantly decreasing since 2016, that means that this company is managing their finances in an efficient way.
+Going a bit more in detail into this financial dashboard, we first get an overview of the current working capital, which is basically displaying the total amount of dollars you get after subtracting your current assets from your current liabilities.
+Next, we get the cash conversion cycle (CCC) for the last 3 years.
+This graph aims to monitor how efficient the company has been in converting its investments, inventory, and other resources into cash.
+In this case, the CCC has been constantly decreasing since 2016, which means that this company is managing its finances in an efficient way.

 Right below the CCC, the dashboard offers a detailed overview of the vendor payment error rate for the last 12 months based on a benchmark rate of 1,3%.
-This KPI can tell the COO how efficiently is the accounts payable department handling payments.
+This KPI can tell the operating officer how efficiently the accounts payable department handles payments.
 Common errors in this area can be duplicate payments, wrong addresses, or even incorrect amounts.
-If there is a month in which the error rate is really high it is necessary to look deeper to find the reasons and solve the issues.
+If there is a month in which the error rate is really high, it is necessary to look deeper to find the reasons and solve the issues.

 As you can see, this COO dashboard covers fundamental areas that, if managed correctly, will ensure that all financial operations are running smoothly.
-Now let's see some of these COO KPIs more in detail.
+Now let's see some of these KPIs in more detail.

 - Working Capital

 Working capital is one of the top chief operating officer metrics in the financial area.
-This KPI measures the number of dollars remaining after you subtract your current assets (which can be cash, accounts receivable, pre-paid expenses, etc.) with your current liabilities (which can be your accounts payable, credit card debt, taxes, or any other debt due to pay in the next 12 months).
-The results of the working capital will allow a COO to assess the short-term financial health of the company as well as its operational efficiency.
+This KPI measures the number of dollars remaining after you subtract your current assets (which can be cash, accounts receivable, prepaid expenses, etc.) from your current liabilities (which can be your accounts payable, credit card debt, taxes, or any other debt due to pay in the next 12 months).
+The results of the working capital will allow a senior operative to assess the short-term financial health of the company as well as its operational efficiency.

 - Current Ratio

-The current ratio is a COO KPI directly related to the working capital as it concentrates mainly on the financial liquidity of a business.
-In short words, the current ratio measures your ability to pay your obligations in a timely manner and it is calculated by dividing your current assets and your current liabilities.
-Your goal here should be to always keep the ratio higher than 1, if it’s lower, it would mean that you are not able to pay your obligations in due time.
-This KPI is useful for COOs as it allows them to make sure that the company is always enjoying a healthy ratio.
+The current ratio is an operations KPI directly related to the working capital as it concentrates mainly on the financial liquidity of a business.
+In short words, the current ratio measures your ability to pay your obligations in a timely manner, and it is calculated by dividing your current assets and your current liabilities.
+Your goal here should always be to keep the ratio higher than 1.
+If it’s lower, it would mean that you are not able to pay your obligations in due time.
+This KPI is useful for COOs as it allows them to make sure that the organization is always enjoying a healthy ratio.

 - Cash Conversion Cycle

 The next COO KPI template is key for effective financial analytics.
-As mentioned above, the cash conversion cycle aims to evaluate how long it takes for a company to convert all its resources into cash.
+As mentioned above, the cash conversion cycle aims to evaluate how long it takes for a business to convert all its resources into cash.
 And it’s calculated with the following formula: CCC = DIO (days of inventory outstanding) + DSO (days sales outstanding) – DPO (days payable outstanding).
-The goal for a COO here is to keep the company’s cash conversion cycle constantly decreasing as this will mean that the operations and management process are efficient.
+The goal here is to keep the company’s cash conversion cycle constantly decreasing, as this will mean that the operations and management process are efficient.

-Although finances and logistics are two core areas for a COO to attend, what will actually drive business success is its workforce.
+Although finances and logistics are two core areas for an operating officer to attend, what will actually drive organizational success is its workforce.
 For this reason, operation officers need to make sure that employees are performing at their best and that the company is providing them with the tools to grow and improve.
 For this purpose, the employee performance dashboard is key.
 Let’s see why!

 **click to enlarge**

-Armed with fundamental HR metrics, this COO dashboard will ensure that employees are satisfied with their work and consequently perform at their best.
-The top portion of this dashboard informs us of absenteeism KPIs, the average yearly absenteeism in days, the average rate with a target of less than 3,8%, and finally the evolution of both metrics over the last five years.
-This is an important metric for a COO to track since it will show how engaged and motivated employees are with their work.
-A low absenteeism rate can mean that the company is able to provide a healthy work environment for its workforce.
+Armed with fundamental HR metrics, this dashboard will ensure that employees are satisfied with their work and consequently perform at their best.
+The top portion of this dashboard informs us of absenteeism metrics, the average yearly absenteeism in days, the average rate with a target of less than 3,8%, and finally, the evolution of both metrics over the last five years.
+This is an important metric for a senior decision-maker to track since it will show how engaged and motivated employees are with their work.
+A low absenteeism rate can mean that the organization is able to provide a healthy work environment for its workforce.

 - Overall Labor Effectiveness

 The OLE, also known as employee productivity, is a COO KPI that provides a bigger picture of your workforce performance.
 Although a straightforward way to calculate this metric would be to divide the total sales by the number of employees, this might not be the smartest choice.
 As we mentioned before, not all employee’s jobs directly involve sales.
-For this reason, you should make sure you define appropriate outputs to measure the performance of each department according to their core responsibilities.
-In the example above we see that the OLE is tracked for a 5 year period alongside a gauge chart that displays a target of 71%.
-In order to extract deeper insights from the overall labor effectiveness, COO’s can compare it to other metrics that can affect productivity and find deeper conclusions.
-These could be the availability, the amount of time where employees are actually working, the amount of product delivered or sold, among others.
+For this reason, you should make sure you define appropriate outputs to measure the performance of each department according to its core responsibilities.
+In the example above, we see that the OLE is tracked for a 5-year period alongside a gauge chart that displays a target of 71%.
+In order to extract deeper insights from the overall labor effectiveness, operating officers can compare it to other metrics that can affect productivity and find deeper conclusions.
+These could be the availability, the amount of time where employees are actually working, and the amount of product delivered or sold, among others.

 - Training Costs